baldurk/renderdoc/docs/getting_started/faq.rst

 Vulkan support has :doc:`a few notes <../behind_scenes/vulkan_support>`, as does :doc:`D3D12 <../behind_scenes/d3d12_support>`.

 Future API support is at this point not clear; Metal, WebGL, and perhaps D3D9/D3D10 all being possible.
 Support for new APIs will be balanced against all other work such as features for existing APIs, bugfixes.
-So if you care strongly about support for a new API make sure to `file an issue on github <https://github.com/baldurk/renderdoc/issues>`_ or comment on an existing issue to register your interest.
+So if you care strongly about support for a new API make sure to `file an issue on GitHub <https://github.com/baldurk/renderdoc/issues>`_ or comment on an existing issue to register your interest.

 How can I backup or restore my settings?
 ----------------------------------------